mark-i-m/os1/README.md

 * ```git submodule init && git submodule update```
 * ```make rungraphic```

+If you want better performance, rather than debuggability, compile with optimization level 3, rather than 0.
+This can be achieved by changing `common.mak`.

 ### To generate Rustdocs:

 Run this in the `kernel` directory